y-stack/y-stack.github.io/_posts/2019-12-04-developing-on-kubernetes-locally-with-k3s.md

 docker build -t helloworld sample-app
 ```

-Ok so now we can do `docker run`, but what's the name of this meetup again?
+Ok so now we can do `docker run --rm -p 8080:8080 helloworld` and `curl localhost:8080`, but what's the name of this meetup again?

 ## Adding a docker registry